fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-symbiotic.md

 During the workshop, participants will be involved in a dynamic workflow, studying algorithms based on recursive systems associated with organic and digital manufacturing.
 The Workshop will be divided into **two main phases:**
 <ul>

-<b>Computational Phase:</b> The students will explore digital iterative actions simulating biological growth.
+<b>Computational Phase:</b> students will explore digital iterative actions simulating biological growth.
 <br>
-<b>Manufacturing Phase:</b> During this phase we will develop biological reactions, mixing Mycelium with other materials used in rapid prototyping, such as wooden PLA, Clay and biodegradable materials.
+<b>Manufacturing Phase:</b> we will develop biological reactions, mixing Mycelium with other materials used in rapid prototyping, such as wooden PLA, Clay and biodegradable materials.
 </ul>